Aczel-Mendler Bisimulations in a Regular Category: The Relational Essence of Power-Objects in a Topos

 \subsection{Proto-Distributive Laws}

-As a side remark, we can easily derive some candidates of (weak) distributive laws for every functor, also called cross-operator in~\cite{demoor92}.
-Everything written here already appears in some form in~\cite{goy21}, but proved in a purely relation way.
+As a side remark, we can easily derive some candidates for (weak) distributive laws for every functor, also called cross-operator in~\cite{demoor94}.
+Everything written here already appears in some form in~\cite{goy21}, but proved in a purely relational way.

-Since the power-set (and more generally, the power-object monad) is often combined with other functors and monads to model the non-determinism of a system.
+The power-set monad (and more generally, the power-object monad) is often combined with other functors to model the non-determinism of a system.
 Having weak distributive laws then allows to simplify the analysis by transferring it from the original category to the Kleisli category (which we know well in the case of the power-object monad).
 See for example \cite{urabe18}.

-The interesting observation of the definition of power objects is that there is a canonical way to define a candidate of a distributive law of $\pow{\!}$ over \emph{any functor $F$}.
+The interesting observation behind the definition of power-objects is that there is a canonical way to define a candidate for a distributive law of $\pow{\!}$ over \emph{any functor $F$}.
 We will see that these canonical candidates give rise to well-known (weak) distributive laws in the literature.

-Given a functor $F$ on the topos and any object $X$ of the topos, we define $\map{\distr{F}{X}}{F\pow{X}}{\pow{FX}}$ as the usual pattern (epi,mono)-factorisation followed by unique morphism from the definition.
-In this case, we consider the (epi,mono)-factorisation of $\pair{F\pi_1}{F\pi_2}\cdot F\belong{X}$:
+Given a functor $F$ on the topos and any object $X$ of the topos, we define $\map{\distr{F}{X}}{F\pow{X}}{\pow{FX}}$ as the usual pattern (epi, mono)-factorisation followed by unique morphism from the definition.
+In this case, we consider the (epi, mono)-factorisation of $\pair{F\pi_1}{F\pi_2}\cdot F\belong{X}$:

 and $\distr{F}{X}$ is defined as $\xi_{m_{F,X}}$.